ChainLynxRobotics/Romi-Projects/Task 2/Instructions.md

     <summary>
         <a href="Solution/src/main/java/frc/robot/subsystems/RomiDrivetrain.java#L111">Solution</a>
     </summary>

     @Override
     public void periodic() {
         // This method will be called once per scheduler run DogLog.log("drivetrain/position meters", getAverageDistance().in(Meters));
         DogLog.log("drivetrain/rotation degrees", getAngle().in(Degrees));
-        DogLog.log("drivetrain/translation setpoint", curTransSetpoint);
+        DogLog.log("drivetrain/translation setpoint", curTransSetpoint.in(Meters));
-        DogLog.log("drivetrain/rotation setpoint", curRotSetpoint);
+        DogLog.log("drivetrain/rotation setpoint", curRotSetpoint.in(Degrees));
     }

 </details>
 <br>

 Logs can be viewed on Elastic.
-To set up Elastic, which is a web UI similar to Smart Dashboard and Glass (but better and more reactive), follow [these instructions](https://frc-elastic.gitbook.io/docs/getting-started/installation).
-Once you connect to the robot from the app, you should be able to view all your logs.
+To set up Elastic, which is a web UI similar to Smart Dashboard and Glass (but better and more reactive), follow [these instructions](https://frc-elastic.gitbook.io/docs/getting-started/app-navigation).
+Once you connect to the robot from the app, you can add a widget to show the positon and rotation of the robot and then use those graphs to tune the pid gains based on the instructions on the pid simulator.